oduameh/node-course/docs/Instructions/getting-started.md

 ## Time to get started

-Once you have connected it is time to get started.

-Before we get rolling, check for updates/upgrades to our server.
-(These should be relatively up-to-date, so this hopefully will not take too long.)
+Check for updates and upgrades to the server:

 ```
 sudo apt update -y && sudo apt upgrade -y
 ```

-Next, let's make a few working directories
+Create working directories:

 ```
 cd
 mkdir -p preview/{node,config,socket,test-db,scripts,bin,logs}
 ```

-Now, let's add a few path items to our `.bashrc` file
+Add path items to the `.bashrc` file.

-Open your `.bashrc` file with a text editor
+Open the `.bashrc` file with a text editor:

 ```
 nano /home/n(x)/.bashrc
 ```
-Then, note the following export lines and copy them at the end of the `.bashrc` file.
-Make sure to modify `n(X)` to your username when you do this.
+Add the following export lines to the end of the `.bashrc` file (modify `n(X)` to match the username):

 ```
 export PATH="/home/n(X)/preview/bin:$PATH"
 export CARDANO_NODE_SOCKET_PATH="/home/n(X)/preview/socket/node.socket"
 ```

-Save with `ctrl + o` and exit the editor with `ctrl + x`
+Save with `ctrl + o` and exit the editor with `ctrl + x`.

-Source your bash file and then check your paths:
+Source the bash file and verify the paths:

 ```
 cd